sveawebpay/php-checkout/README.md

 ```

 ### 3. Create Order
-Creates a new order with the given merchant and cart, where the cart contains the orderrows.
+Create a new order with the given merchant and cart, where the cart contains the order rows.
-Returns the order information and the Gui needed to display the Iframed Svea checkout.
+Returns the order information and the Gui needed to display the iframe Svea checkout.

 [See full Create order example](https://github.com/sveawebpay/php-checkout-dev/blob/master/examples/create-order.php)